Siberian Huskies are working dogs and love having a job to do.

-Siberians are a part of the working class breed.
-One of the many things they may enjoy doing is hiking with their owners.
+One of the many things Siberians may enjoy doing is hiking with their owners.
 Siberians can earn the Working Pack Dog Title by being an active participant in hiking trips.
 Click here to learn more about the Working Pack Dog program.

 Don't get Therapy Dogs confused with Service Dogs.
-Service dogs are the ones that answer phones and door bells and are an aide to people.
+Service dogs are the ones that perform specific task as an aide to people.
 They are much more highly trained.

 Therapy work is more physical and psychological therapy.
 On their visits, people walk the dogs, pet them, brush them, and the dogs do some tricks to entertain the patients.
 For a few minutes in time, the patients have a dog of their own to love and to love them back.
 It's really heart warming to see the reaction when people hug the dogs and get a "kiss" in return.

 Siberians can be agility dogs, but MUST ALWAYS participate in agility in a properly fenced in area or indoors.
 Some people compete in agility with their rescued Siberians, while others do agility training just for the fun of it and to build their dog's self-confidence.
 Agility is not only fun for the dog, but for the person handling him/her.
 To learn more about agility visit the AKC website, one of many kennel clubs that sanctions agility competitions.